nylander/GAAS/annotation/CheatSheet/cigar.md

 >7. target stop position
 >8. target strand
 >9. score

->10. **CIGAR string**
+Here an example of SUGAR format:
+`sugar: hs989235.cds 5 468 + hsnfg9.embl 25689 27450 + 1916`

+### The CIGAR format
+The  format starts  with  the same 9 fields as sugar output (see above), and is followed by a series of <operation, length> pairs where operation is one of match, insert or delete, and the length describes the number of times this operation is repeated
+Cigar format looks like this:

+`cigar: hs989235.cds 5 468 + hsnfg9.embl 25689 27450 + 1916 M 13 I 1 M 35 I 1 M 4 I 1 M 13 D 1 M 4 I 1 M 115 D 404 M 37 D 1 M 164 I 1 M 12 D 898 M 16 I 1 M 12 I 1 M 21 D 1 M 10`

-The 10th field is often called **CIGAR string** and are defined in pairs.
+The 10th field is actually the **CIGAR string** and are defined in pairs.
 Each pair is also called a run.
 The cigar string describes the edit path throught the alignment.
-These contain a M,I,D or N corresponding to a Match, Insert, Delete or iNtron, followed by the length.
+These contain a M,I or D corresponding to a Match, Insert or Delete, followed by the length.

 Operator | Description
 -- | --
 M    |    **M**atch
 I     |   **I**nsert
 D    |   **D**elete
-N     |   i**N**tron

-/!\ I havn't find any ressource using/talking about the N (iNtron) operator.
-It seems to be used by D suystemtically.
-Any information about it is very welcome.

 To resume:
 Each pair/run is encoded by the letter code/operator, whitespace, and the length; multiple pairs/runs are separated by whitespace.